 6. Align Business Strategy And Goals For Service Providers

 Both organizations must be focused on the same business strategies and goals.
 It’s not unusual that the two organizations are misaligned in the project’s core objective.

 It’s your job to get them aligned, keep them aligned, and help your provider stay focused on these goals.

 7. Stay In Touch With Service Provider

-Good communications is a must for all inbound call center projects.
+Good communications are a must for all inbound call center projects.
 So stay in touch with your service provider—constantly.
 Keeping an open dialog with the provider benefits everyone including customers.

 8. Choose The Right Account Person